wp-plugins/guestfront/readme.txt

 Yes, you can configure a minimum/maximum time in advance that a reservation will be accepted.

 = I would like to take deposits , is this possible ? =

-Yes, this is how the GuestFront system operates.
-GuestFront takes a deposit directly from the

-customer during their online purchase.
-Upon checkin or checkout at your location your take the

-remaining outstanding amount from the customer however you wish.
+GuestFront takes a 5% booking deposit at the point of sale (our commission) the remaining balance is payable to you, the accommodation provider, upon your guests arrival or departure.
+There is also a €2.50 booking fee charged to the guest at the point of booking.

 = Do I need to process the credit card information when deposits are made? =